RadRover 5 By Rad Power Bikes (Review)

 Electric bicycles are the fastest advancing trend among the whole cycling industry.

-Rad Power’s RadRover 5 is the SUV of the electric bike world.
-This fat-tire e-bike is built for the path less pedaled, able to take you on an adventure over rugged terrain with ease.
+Rad Power’s RadRover 5 is the great value SUV of the electric bike world.
+This fat-tire e-bike is built for the path less pedaled, able to take you on an adventure over rugged terrain with comfort.

 RadRover 5 is an oversized electric machine with knobby 4″ tires and tons of character.
-It’s an affordable e-bike that costs only $1,600 (at the time this review was written), so it doesn’t introduce new technologies or a revolutionary design.
+It’s an affordable e-bike that costs only $1,699, so it doesn’t introduce new technologies or a revolutionary design.

 - RadRover’s 4″ wide fat tires feature a knobby tread, puncture protection, and reflective sidewalls.

 - RadRover 5 has a 1×7-speed Shimano drivetrain that will help you conquer steep hills.